-3.4.1 Readymade Garments (RMG)
+4.1 Ready-made Garments (RMG)

-- The time limit for claiming duty-drawback should be extended to one year in order to reduce hassles involved in the of submission of required documents (stipulated time now is 6 months). - In order to establish garments palli for woven wear sector and knit village for knitwear sector, appropriate allocation of funds is required of in the upcoming budget for development of land, utility services such as water, gas, electricity, housing and recreation facilities for workers, and other necessary logistic facilities. - In view of slowdown of RMG export in recent months, RMG units other than SMEs may be considered for support in the form of waiver on VAT imposed on electricity and gas charges (80 per cent exemption is currently in place). - To increase the number of technical training centres to train prospective workers for the RMG industry, adequate allocation of fund in the upcoming budget is needed.
-Management responsibilities of these centres can be vested in Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and Bangladesh Knitwear Manufacturers & Exporters Association (BKMEA), similar to some of the existing ones. - The Skill Development Fund with an allocation of Tk.
-70 crore as proposed in the last budget may be increased to Tk.
-100 crore. - Adequate fund should be allocated for establishment of an institution that is able to cater to high-end segment of the demand curve for the RMG sector, preferably under the PPP.
+- The time limit for claiming duty-drawback should be extended to one year in order to reduce hassles related involved in the requirement of submission of documents (stipulated time now is 6 months). - In order to establish garment palli for woven wear sector and knit village for knitwear sector, appropriate allocation of funds is required of in the upcoming budget for development of land, utility services such as water, gas, electricity, housing and recreation facilities for workers and necessary logistic facilities. - In view of slow down of export of RMG in recent months, RMG units other than SMEs may be considered for support in the form of exemption of VAT on charges of electricity and gas (80 per cent exemption currently in place). - To increase the number of technical training centers to train prospective workers for the RMG industry, adequate allocation of fund in the upcoming budget is needed.
+The management of these centres can be provided to BGMEA/BKMEA, similar to some of the existing ones. - The Skill Development Fund with an allocation of Tk.
+70 crore as proposed in the last budget may be extended to Tk.
+100 crore. - Adequate fund should be allocated for establishment of an institution that is able to cater to high-end segment of the demand curve for the RMG sector, preferably under public-private partnership (PPP).
 This would help production of high value-added apparel products for such markets as that of Japan.

-3.4.2 Jute
+4.2 Jute

-- Bangladesh Bank should give necessary guidelines to the commercial banks to reschedule all loans of private sector jute mills in accordance with the directives provided by the Ministry of Finance (MoF).
-As per the Ministry's direction, due loans with interest, disbursed till June 2009 for 5 years, is to be recovered following expiry of a 30 month period at 8 per cent annual rate of interest. - Complexity faced at import stage relating to identification of appropriate HS (Hermonised Commodity Description and Coding System) code for machineries used in jute mills may be resolved through a separate SRO with information about all types of related capital machineries imported.
+- Bangladesh Bank, in consultation with the Ministry of Finance, should give necessary guidelines to the commercial banks to reschedule all loans of private sector jute mills in accordance with the directives provided by the Ministry of Finance.
+As per MoF's direction, due loans with interest, disbursed till June 2009 for 5 years, is to be recovered following expiry of a 30 month period at 8% annual rate of interest. - Complexity faced at importation stage relating to identification of appropriate HS code for machineries used in jute mills may be resolved through a separate SRO with information about all types of related capital machineries imported.

-3.4.3 Pharmaceuticals
+4.3 Pharmaceuticals

-Appropriate storage facilities in the form of temperature-controlled area for life-saving drugs and vaccines should be set up at Bangladeshi airports catering to international traffic.
+• Appropriate storage facilities in the form of temperature controlled area for life-saving drugs and vaccines should be set up at Bangladeshi airports catering to international traffic.
 This is an urgent need for the country's pharmaceutical industries.

-3.4.4 SMEs and Domestic Market-oriented Industries
+4.4 SMEs and Domestic Market Oriented Industries

-- In order to reduce the burden of taxes, domestic market-oriented SMEs could be waived from VAT on imported raw materials. - The coverage of the Equity Entrepreneurship Fund (EEF) may be expanded beyond agro, agro-processing and IT-related projects to some of the other potential labour-intensive industries such as light engineering, plastic, melamine and electronics.
+- In order to reduce the burden of taxes, domestic market-oriented SMEs could be waived from VAT on imported raw materials. - The coverage of the EEF may be expanded beyond agro, agro-processing and IT related projects to some of the other potential labour-intensive industries such as light engineering, plastic, melamine, and electronics.